(Updated September 7, 2017)

 It is uncertain.
-We do know that the union would be the exclusive voice for all students it represents on pay, work hours, and other employment matters related to teaching and research assistantships.
+We do know that the union would be the exclusive voice for all students it represents with respect to the terms and conditions of teaching and research assistantships.
 This means that other avenues of communication between graduate student teachers/research assistants and Washington University such as departmental/school leadership committees might be restricted or limited.

 How are disputes resolved if there is a union contract?

 Union contracts usually have grievance and arbitration provisions that call for resolving disputes through grievances brought internally and ultimately resolved through the binding decision of an outside arbitrator.
 The grievance and arbitration process can be time-consuming and often legalistic.
-Since NYU is the only private college or university where graduate students have unionized, there are very few arbitrators with experience resolving disputes between graduate students and private colleges and universities.
+There are very few arbitrators with experience resolving disputes between graduate students and private colleges and universities.
 This makes it difficult to predict how a dispute may be resolved in arbitration.

 What could happen if the students went on strike?